-A. Hines, our sponsor, has sponsored or currently sponsors Hines Real Estate Investment Trust, Inc., which we refer to as Hines REIT, Hines Global REIT, Inc., which we refer to as Hines Global REIT, and HMS Income Fund, Inc., which we refer to as HMS.
+A. Hines, our sponsor, has sponsored or currently sponsors Hines Real Estate Investment Trust, Inc., which we refer to as Hines REIT, Hines Global REIT, Inc. (now HGR Liquidating Trust), which we refer to as Hines Global REIT or HGR Liquidating Trust as the context requires, and MSC Income Fund, Inc. (formerly HMS Income Fund, Inc.), which we refer to as MSC.
 Hines REIT sold shares of its common stock to new investors from 2004 through 2009.
 Hines REIT disclosed in its offering materials that it had not set a finite date or time by which it anticipated that it might be liquidated.
 Hines REIT completed its liquidation and dissolution in August 2018 and paid distributions of \$7.59 per share to its stockholders, including liquidating distributions of \$6.57 per share and special distributions of \$1.01 per share.
 The special distributions were paid to its stockholders and non-controlling interest holders from July 2011 through April 2013 and were in addition to the regular operating distributions of up to \$5.49 per share paid to its stockholders between 2004 and 2016, which were reinvested in additional shares of Hines REIT's common stock for those stockholders who elected to participate in Hines REIT's dividend reinvestment plan.
 The amount of regular operating distributions received by stockholders varied depending on when they invested and whether they held their shares continuously through 2016.

 Hines Global REIT sold shares of its common stock to new investors from August 2009 through April 2014.
 Hines Global REIT disclosed in its offering materials that it intended to consider alternatives for providing liquidity to its stockholders between 2017 and 2019, however, Hines Global REIT had not set a finite date by which it must effect a liquidity event.
-In April 2018, Hines Global REIT announced that its board of directors had adopted a plan of liquidation and dissolution, pursuant to which Hines Global REIT plans to provide liquidity to its stockholders through the sale of all or substantially all of Hines Global
+In April 2018, Hines Global REIT announced that its board of directors had adopted a plan of liquidation and dissolution, pursuant to which Hines Global REIT planned to provide liquidity to its stockholders through the sale of all or substantially all of Hines Global REIT's assets.

-REIT's assets.
 In July 2018, Hines Global REIT's stockholders approved the plan of liquidation and dissolution.
-At that time, Hines Global REIT disclosed that it expected that stockholders who made their initial investment in November 2009 will have received aggregate distributions totaling \$15.62-16.62 per share upon successful execution of the plan.
-This range of distributions consists of the estimated liquidating distributions in the range of \$8.83 to \$9.83 per share (estimated by Hines Global REIT's board of directors on April 23, 2018) that were expected to be made pursuant to the plan of liquidation and dissolution, as well as all other distributions paid by Hines Global REIT, including regular operating distributions.
-The aggregate amount of distributions that Hines Global REIT stockholders will have received upon successful execution of the plan of liquidation and dissolution, including regular operating distributions and other distributions, will vary depending on when they made their initial investment, as stockholders who invested earlier will have received more regular operating distributions than stockholders who invested later.
-In addition to regular operating distributions, Hines Global REIT has paid aggregate return of capital distributions to its stockholders of approximately \$4.00 per share as of April 21, 2020.
-These consist of approximately \$2.83 per share of liquidating distributions pursuant to the plan of liquidation and dissolution, \$1.05 per share of special distributions paid in January 2018, and \$0.12 per share of return of capital distributions paid for the months of January 2018 through June 2018.
+In June 2020, Hines Global REIT entered into an agreement and declaration of trust in connection with the formation of HGR Liquidating Trust.
+Pursuant to the agreement and declaration of trust, Hines Global REIT transferred all of its assets and liabilities to HGR Liquidating Trust and the stockholders of Hines Global REIT became unitholders of HGR Liquidating Trust.
+HGR Liquidating Trust was formed in order to complete the liquidation of Hines Global REIT's assets in accordance with the plan of liquidation and dissolution previously adopted by the stockholders of Hines Global REIT.
+As of October 31, 2020, Hines Global REIT and HGR Liquidating Trust have paid aggregate distributions, including regular operating distributions and special distributions, of \$13.09 per share/unit to investors who have been invested since the inception of Hines Global REIT.
+The aggregate amount of distributions received by each investor will vary depending on when they made their initial investment, as investors who invested earlier will have received more regular operating distributions than those who invested later.
 There can be no assurances as to the timing and amount of any additional liquidating distributions.